Texas Bbq$$deep-ellumMon 11:00-15:00, Tue-Thu 11:00-20:00, Fri 11:00-21:00, Sat 11:00-22:00, Sun 11:00-21:00

 Tip: Brunch runs 7am-4pm daily.
 Arrive by 9am on weekends or queue for the chicken and waffles.

-The Deep Ellum anchor of the late-night Dallas taco scene, with a rotating weekly special and a 4am Friday and Saturday closing time that makes it essential for the post-bar crowd.
+The Deep Ellum anchor of the late-night Dallas taco scene, with a rotating weekly special and a 4am Friday and Saturday closing time that makes it essential.

 Order: Weekly rotating taco.
 Nashville hot chicken.
 The WTF taco.